 It will still be possible to cancel open Orders(including Quotes), which remain in the Order Book and are not canceled.

 A block of a PTLG as a result of an Order rate breach must be unblocked manually by the Clearing Futures Participant or the Exchange, once the root cause of the excessive Order generation has been identified and resolved.

+Master PTLGs have configurable Order Rate Risk Checks.
+If a Master PTLG is configured for the Sponsored Participant, the lower of the two thresholds will cause the risk group to become blocked.

+If the Master PTLG Order Rate Limit is breached, all sub PTLGs will be blocked until the group is manually unblocked.

 The Order Rate Check is based on new Orders inserted into the book.
 If an Order is traded at entry it will also count towards the Order Rate limit.
 The following examples will be ignored by the Order Rate Check: